mdpiper/knowledge/git.md

 Note that Travis will start a build based on the new tag.

+To delete a tag, both locally and at the origin, use:

+    git tag --delete v0.1
+	git push --delete origin v0.1.1

+I never make mistakes.

 ## Keep a feature branch in sync with the master branch